atolye15/checklist/checklists/production-release-checklist.md

 We use UptimeRobot as a ping tool.

 - [ ] Generate sitemap.xml
-You can do it over Google WMT or you can get help from backend developer.
+You can generate it on Google WMT or you can get help from a back-end developer.

 - [ ] Provide the necessary infos to the client
 You should share necessary email address and password with the client.